OpenCTI-Platform/opencti/docs/docs/deployment/integrations.md

 ### TAXII collections

-Most of the moden cybersecurity systems such as SIEMs, EDRs, XDRs and even firewalls supports the [TAXII protocol](https://oasis-open.github.io/cti-documentation/taxii/intro.html) which is basically a paginated HTTP STIX feed.
-OpenCTI implements a [TAXII 2.1](https://docs.oasis-open.org/cti/taxii/v2.1/os/taxii-v2.1-os.html) server with the ability to create as many TAXII collections as needed in Data > Data sharing > TAXII Collections?
+Most of the modern cybersecurity systems such as SIEMs, EDRs, XDRs and even firewalls supports the [TAXII protocol](https://oasis-open.github.io/cti-documentation/taxii/intro.html) which is basically a paginated HTTP STIX feed.
+OpenCTI implements a [TAXII 2.1](https://docs.oasis-open.org/cti/taxii/v2.1/os/taxii-v2.1-os.html) server with the ability to create as many TAXII collections as needed in Data > Data sharing > TAXII Collections.

-TAXII collections are a sub-selection of the knowledge available in the platform and relie on filters.
+TAXII collections are a sub-selection of the knowledge available in the platform and rely on filters.
 For instance, it is possible to create TAXII collections for pieces of malware with a given label, for indicators with a score greater than *n*, etc.

 ![TAXII Feeds](assets/taxii.png)